Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 shows the Communication Protection Solution Architecture in case the local host is invoking a third\_party\_crypto library (e.g. WolfSSL, OpenSSL, mbedTLS, ...) containing its main functional blocks.
-The OPTIGA™ is integrated via its toolbox functionality.
-The entities communicating across a protected channel are the Server and the Client (Host) and optionally the Client and the OPTIGA™ (Shielded Connection).
+The OPTIGA™ Trust M is integrated via its toolbox functionality.
+The entities communicating across a protected channel are the Server and the Client (Host) and optionally the Client and the OPTIGA™ Trust M (Shielded Connection).
 This view is applied for toolbox based solution kind of use cases, where the involved blocks are represented as dedicated lifelines.